parke/lxroot/readme.txt

 profile is currently an undocmunted feature that allows multiple directories to be mounted (via binds) in new locations.
 For example, you could bind directory A to /, and then bind directory B to /home/user.
-Some directories can be read-only, while others can be read-write.
+You can also specify which directories should be read-only.
 Please contact me if you have questions about profiles.

 Environment variables may be specified via name=value.

-Note:  It is possible to nest a child lxroot environment inside of a parent lxroot environment (up to the nesting limit imposed by the Linux kernel).
+Note:  It is possible to run lxroot inside of an lxroot environment, thereby creating nested environments (up to the nesting limit imposed by the Linux kernel).

 ====  Examples